WiMoVE-OSS/docs/docs/setup/manual/route_reflector.md

 # Setting Up a Route Reflector

 In addition to the access points, we use a route reflector to build our control plane.
-A route reflector can be any kind of machine where frr can be installed.
+A route reflector can be any kind of machine where FRR can be installed.
 It just needs a L3 connection to the access points and the gateway.
 We again use an Ubuntu server host for this tutorial.

 ## Setting Up FRR

 !!! warning

     This part of the guide is very similar to the one for the gateway.
-However, the configuration files for frr are different in this case.
+However, the configuration files for FRR are different in this case.

 1. Install `frr` on the gateway.